mojjj/audiosplit/README.md

 preparation:
 * npm install

-usage: (the file 'audiosplit.js, the config-file and the audio-file are in the same folder)
+usage: (the file 'audiosplit.js, the config-file and the audio-file are in the base folder)
 * execute the following command in your favorite terminal
 * node audiosplit sampleConfig.txt